radon-h2020/demo-datapipeline-validation-and-load-testing/README.md

 ```
 - The accessKey and secretKey of the AWS account needs to be specified in the java code.
 - The bucketName and region of the S3 bucket should be set in the code.
-- Right click on thread groups and add a listener “View Results Tree” which will be used to check if the uploading is done successfully.
+- Right click on thread groups and add a listener “View Results Tree”, which will be used to check the successful uploading of the images.
 - Click on the Run option and look into the view results tree Listener.
-The Load time can be found here.
+Observe the Load time during image uploading.
 ![JSR233 Sampler](JSR233Sampler.png)
 ![Vews Results Tree](listener.png)
-- For testing purposes the [Holidays dataset](http://lear.inrialpes.fr/people/jegou/data.php) has been used which has a total of 1491 images.
+- For testing purposes, the [Holidays dataset](http://lear.inrialpes.fr/people/jegou/data.php) has been used.
 The dataset is divided into 3 samples.
-Each sample comprising of 25, 50 and 100 images from the dataset.
+Each sample comprising of 25, 50 and 100 images, respectively.
-- The python script in filepath.py is used to get the file paths of the images stored in the image folder.
+- The python script in filepath.py is used to get the file paths of the images, stored in the image folder.
 ```
 import os
 import csv